 To diagnose CAPD, a series of tests will be administered in a sound-treated room.
 These tests are designed to examine every aspect of auditory processing.
 Only an audiologist can assess and diagnose CAPD.
 Because of the variability of the brain’s maturation in younger children, the minimum age for testing is seven to eight years old.
 Because so many of the symptoms are similar to other learning disabilities and disorders, it is vital that a comprehensive evaluation is completed by a specially trained audiologist.

-Only a multidisciplinary team with expertise in CAPD will be successful in the treatment and management of a child with a diagnosed CAPD.
-One of the most important things to remember is that there is no cookie-cutter approach to treatment.
+A multidisciplinary team with expertise in CAPD gives you the best chance at being successful in the treatment and management of a child with a diagnosed CAPD.
+One of the most important things to remember is that there is no standard approach to treatment.
 Treatment of CAPD is highly individualized and deficit specific, which is dependent on the careful diagnosis by an audiologist.